Y Combinator-backed Vue Storefront aims to be the ‘glue’ for e-commerce – TechCrunch

 “Headless commerce” is a phrase that gets thrown around lot (I’ve typed it several times today already), but Vue Storefront CEO Patrick Friday has an especially vivid way of using the concept to illustrate his startup’s place in the broader ecosystem.

-“Vue Storefront is the bodiless front-end,” Friday said.
+“Vue Storefront is the bodiless front end,” Friday said.
 “We are the walking head.”

-In other words, while most headless commerce companies are focused on creating back-end infrastructure, Vue powers the front-end, namely the progressive web applications with which consumers actually interact.
-The company describes itself as “the lightning-fast frontend platform for headless commerce.”
+In other words, while most headless commerce companies are focused on creating back-end infrastructure, Vue powers the front end, namely the progressive web applications with which consumers actually interact.
+The company describes itself as “the lightning-fast front-end platform for headless commerce.”

 Friday said that he and CTO Filip Rakowski created the Vue Storefront technology as an open-source project while working at e-commerce agency Divante, before eventually spinning it out into a separate startup last year.
 The company was also part of the latest class at accelerator Y Combinator, and it recently raised $1.5 million in seed funding led by SMOK Ventures and Movens VC.

-“We had to set up a new entity in the middle of COVID, we had to raise in the middle of COVID and we had to convince the agency get rid of the product in the middle of COVID,” Friday said.
+“We had to set up a new entity in the middle of COVID, we had to raise in the middle of COVID and we had to convince the agency to get rid of the product in the middle of COVID,” Friday said.
 He even recalled signing papers with an investor one morning in early December and doing an interview with Y Combinator that evening.

-As they’ve create a business around the core open-source technology, Friday and his team have realized that Vue has more to offer than just building web apps, because it connects e-commerce platforms like Magento and Shopify with headless content management systems like Contentstack and Contentful, payments systems like PayPal and Stripe and other third-party services.
+As they’ve created a business around the core open-source technology, Friday and his team have realized that Vue has more to offer than just building web apps, because it connects e-commerce platforms like Magento and Shopify with headless content management systems like Contentstack and Contentful, payments systems like PayPal and Stripe and other third-party services.

 In fact, Friday said customers have been telling them, “You are like the glue.
 Headless was so complex to me, and then I got this Vue Storefront thing to come in on top everything else and be the glue connecting things.”